Leleat/Tiling-Assistant/README.md

 ## Usage and features

-**You should disable GNOME's default keybindings and set them in this extension's settings page.**
+**Disable GNOME's default keybindings and set them in this extension's settings page.**

-- When a window is tiled and at least half the screen is occupied by tiled windows, a Dash containing icons for all non-tiled windows will open.
+- Windows-like (quarter) tiling: when a window is tiled and at least half the screen is occupied by tiled windows, a Dash containing icons for all non-tiled windows will open.
 The Dash will be centered on the free screen space.
 Activating an icon will tile the corresponding window to fill the free space.

 - You can hold `Shift` while activating an icon to tile the window to the top or the left half of the available screen depending on the orientation of the free screen space and `Alt` to tile the window to the bottom or right half. **Your windows shouldn't be tiled to be smaller than a screen quarter unless your resolution is 1440p+.
 Otherwise you will hit the window's minimum size and the tiled windows will overlap each other.**

 - Raise/focus tiled windows as a group.

 - Resize tiled windows in a group (**horizontal and vertical only**).
+Combined with the keybindings to fill the available screen space and to tile to existing tiled windows this enables more complex layouts.

+- Configurable window gaps

 ![Preview](preview.gif)